 Removal

 A Director may be removed with or without cause by a majority vote of the members in good standing voting at a meeting with a quorum, upon proper submission of a member initiative or Board referendum.
 A director may also be removed by resignation, disqualification or dismissal.
+See Membership Meetings subsection for the initiative process.

 AGYC Committees